fieldmuseum/Collections-Scripts/EMuMediaStats/README.md

 ## A script to pull basic summary statistics for EMu Multimedia

-Run this from command line by entering `R mmStats.R`
+Run this from command line by entering `Rscript mmStats.R`